seekerted/MiABSFD-FreeMobilityMod/README.md

 ## Manual/Advanced Installation

-If you've already installed UE4SS previously (maybe from another one of my mods?) you can skip to the mod part.

-### Install UE4SS

 1. Download [UE4SS Experimental Release v2.5.2-570](https://github.com/UE4SS-RE/RE-UE4SS/releases/tag/experimental) (`UE4SS_v2.5.2-570-g37e727b.zip`).
 1. Make a backup of the game's _executable folder_ (`\steamapps\common\MadeInAbyss-BSFD\MadeInAbyss-BSFD\Binaries\Win64`).
 This is so that you can revert the game back to a clean slate in case something happens.
 1. Extract `UE4SS_v2.5.2-570-g37e727b.zip` into the _executable folder_.

-### Install this mod

-1. Grab the latest release of this repository, or just download/clone.
+1. Grab the latest release of this mod.
-1. In your copy of the repository, paste all the files inside the top folder into the _executable folder_.
+1. Extract and paste the files into the _executable folder_.
-	- If it asks if you want to overwrite files, as long as it's not in the `Mods` folder, then it's fine, it doesn't matter.

-## Usage

-After doing the above the mod injector (UE4SS) and this mod itself (FreeMobility) should be installed and you can just run the game.

-> [!CAUTION]
-> This mod is experimental and might cause your game to crash during gameplay.
-Please stock up on Mail Balloons and save regularly.

-This mod only affects game mechanics, so your saves should be unaffected regardless if you have the mod or not, but I'm not 100% sure. **Please create backups always.**

 ### Uninstalling

-To disable just the mod but keep UE4SS, delete `Mods\seekerted-FreeMobility\enabled.txt`.
+To disable just the mod but keep UE4SS, delete `Mods\<this mod's folder>\enabled.txt`.
 To re-enable the mod, just re-create it (it's an empty text file).

-To uninstall everything, simply revert the _executable folder_ back to the state before you pasted everything in (or just deleting `xinput1_3.dll` should suffice).
+To uninstall everything, simply revert the _executable folder_ back to the state before you pasted everything in.

 ## Credits